nodegui/nodegui/README.md

 NodeGUI is powered by **Qt5** 💚 which makes it CPU and memory efficient as compared to other chromium based solutions like electron.

-If you are looking for React based version, check out: [NodeGUI React Desktop](https://github.com/nodegui/react-desktop).
+If you are looking for React based version, check out: [React NodeGUI](https://github.com/nodegui/react-nodegui).

 Visit: https://nodegui.github.io/nodegui for docs.